akashtyagi03/Second_Brain_Frontend/README.md

 Users can add any website link as a **watch-later link** and access them later.
 All saved links are displayed inside card components.

+⚠️ Note: This project requires the backend to be running.
+Clone and run the [Second Brain Backend](https://github.com/<your-username>/second_brain_backend) before using the frontend.

 ## 🚀 Tech Stack
 - React (with Vite + TypeScript)
 - Tailwind CSS